viitorags/iNiR/README.md

 - **Region tools** - screenshots, screen recording, OCR, reverse image search
 - **Wallpaper stuff** - picker, matugen colors, video wallpaper support
 - **Settings** - GUI config with search, so you don't have to edit JSON like a caveman
+- **Themes** - Gruvbox, Catppuccin, Nord, Dracula, and more.
+Or let matugen generate colors from your wallpaper

 ---